 There is no verse 13b where Paul says, "Just kidding."

 Notice what your mind just did.
-The first time you heard "Jacob I loved, but Esau I hated," your nervous system flinched.
-You started reaching for context.
-You started remembering that scholar who explained how the word "hated" really means something gentler in covenantal Hebrew, that the verse is really about nations, that surely God did not actually...
-That instinct — to soften the verse before it lands — is not exegetical caution.
-It is self-protection.
-The text threatens something inside you that wants to believe you would have been on the loved side because you would have done the right thing.
-And the verse exists, in the precise place Paul put it in Romans 9, to expose that instinct and refuse it.
+The first time you heard "Jacob I loved, but Esau I hated," you flinched — and reached for the scholar who explains that "hated" means something gentler in covenantal Hebrew, that the verse is really about nations, that surely God did not actually...
+That instinct to soften the verse before it lands is not exegetical caution.
+It is self-protection — the text threatens the part of you that wants to believe you would have been on the loved side, because you would have done the right thing.
 Paul knew you would flinch.
-He wrote the next verse for the flinch: "What then shall we say?
+He put the verse exactly there to refuse it, and wrote the next line for it: "What then shall we say?
 Is God unjust?"
-Not "is the verse really saying that?" — Paul concedes it does.
-He goes on to defend why God is allowed to.
+He does not ask whether the verse really means it.
+He concedes it does — and defends why God is allowed to.

-Then Paul quotes Malachi, written fourteen hundred years after Genesis: "Jacob I loved, but Esau I hated."
+Then Paul quotes Malachi, spoken fourteen hundred years after the twins lived: "Jacob I loved, but Esau I hated."
 This is not emotional hatred — it is covenantal language.
 God bound Himself to Jacob in love.
 God passed over Esau.
 The love is electing love.
 The "hatred" is the sovereign decision not to elect.
 And both were established before the boys existed.

 "But This Is About Nations, Not Individuals"